budacom/bandiera-client-ruby/README.md

 end
 ```

-You can specify a group name when calling the server if your features are not in the default group "All"
+You can specify a group name when calling the server if your features are not in the default group

 ```ruby
 require 'bandiera_client'